Written by Scribendi

-One of my writing mentors was kind enough to point this out to me and for this I am eternally grateful.
-The best way to find out what your little linguistic ticks are is to join a writer's group, have a writer in your community review your manuscript, or try our manuscript critique service.
+One of my writing mentors was kind enough to point this tendency out to me, and for this I am eternally grateful.
+The best way to find out what your little linguistic tics are is to join a writer's group, have a writer in your community review your book, or try our book critique service.

 Pay particular attention to your protagonist.
 Are their characteristics and actions well-developed?
 Have you created believable characters?
-How do they change in the story?
+How do they change throughout the story?

-Remember that your NaNoWriMo novel should resolve in one of of two ways; the protagonist will either change for the good or they will change for the worse.
+Remember that your NaNoWriMo novel should resolve in one of two ways: the protagonist will either change for the good or change for the worse.
 A story in which the protagonist doesn't change is a pretty boring story.

 Another point to consider is whether there are forgotten characters in your novel.
 If you have two or three really interesting characters that appear only once and are quickly forgotten, consider the possibility of combining these characters into one really compelling secondary character.

 You know those NaNoWriMo tips to writing a book we shared to help you reach 50,000 words?
 Well, now it's time to get rid of that extra padding.

 Do a quick search, using your word processor's find feature, for the following words: just, really, very, and suddenly.
 These words are almost always unnecessary and are simply used as padding.
 Also, try to eliminate dialogue tags (he said/she said).
 If there are only two people speaking, there is rarely a need to include them.